huynxtb/progcoder-shop-microservices/CONTRIBUTING.md

-# Contributing to PG Shop Microservices
+# Contributing to ProG Coder Shop Microservices

-We welcome contributions to the PG Shop Microservices project!
+We welcome contributions to the ProG Coder Shop Microservices project!
 This document provides guidelines for contributing.

 ## How to Report Bugs